michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 I cried every single day for about four months, [August through November](https://youtu.be/mivX4QYx9w8?si=M0XPWoM3Zq3vF6ey&t=230).

 I'm going blind.
 I'm at the proverbial edge of being designated "legally blind" according to legal documents and administrative papers and government databases and clinical lists.
-There's nothing I can do to hold on to what is left.
-It will leave.
+There's nothing I can do.
 Regenerative treatment is a pipe dream.
 There will probably never be a cure, advancements in artificial intelligence notwithstanding.
 And even _if_ a cure appears, it will arrive too late.
-Too late for me.
-Too late for my friends who are also diagnosed.
-We will fall all the same.

 I understand this.
 I understand that.

 This _is_ what it is.
-Don't tell me it's something else.
+Don't tell me it's _something else_.

 {{< figure
     src="/images/rainbow.jpeg"